Evaluation of music in Zambia: judgements about songs

 Six groups of judgements about songs, dances and performers

 We will place the reasons to prefer a song (type) in these six groups.
-Properness, Excellence, Effect, Feelings, Structural features and Changeable features.
+Properness, Excellence, Effect, Feelings, Structural features, and Changeable features.
 A few reasons will be placed in two groups.
 In the concluding article of this series on music evaluation, the usefulness of and the relations between the six judgement groups (groups of reasons to prefer a song) will be assessed.

-In List 10a and List 10b2To keep the article clear, the lists are provided in linked pages.
+In List 10a and List 10b2To keep the article clear, the lists are provided on linked pages.
 It may be a good idea to open the linked page in another tab for easy reference., we see that there are many reasons for preferring a certain song or song type.

 Properness: 25% – Excellence: 6% – Effect: 31% – Feeling: 20% – Structural features: 11% – Changeable features: 7%.